davydocsurg/davydocsurg/README.md

 More so, I'm mostly self tutored and I believe that I can get any job done notwithstanding the level of difficulty.
 </p>

-🔭 I’m currently working on an e-commerce website
+🔭 I’m currently working on an School Management System.

 📫 How to reach me: